-This doesn’t mean that protecting your flow makes you become a John Hughes recluse so that you respond to no-one (unless you really want to do that, I am not going to be the judge of your choices).
-It means that you create a healthy balance between the frame that favors your effectiveness and your productivity for your goals, and the frame where you socially communicate with other people in a way that makes you feel respected and respectful all at once.
+This doesn’t mean that protecting your flow makes you become a John Hughes recluse so that you respond to no-one.
+Unless you really want to do that, I am not going to be the judge of your choices.
+It means that you create a healthy balance between two things.
+First, the frame that favors your effectiveness and your productivity for your goals.
+Second, the frame where you socially communicate with other people in a way that makes you feel respected and respectful all at once.

 So how about your own flow?
 How are you doing with it?
 Have you used it so far?
 Is it easy for you to get to it, or you fear that it’s not so obvious?
 What are your ready to do in order to protect it from distractors?

 I would love to hear about your own flow-bubble experiences or even struggles.
 If you want to share them with me, send me an email at firstname.lastname@example.org !